seanharrington256/Larix/README.md

 Check that it looks right - don't worry about parameter estimates, it didn't run long enough to optimize (note this uses a path to the script that exists on my computer):
 `Rscript /Applications/fsc26_mac64/ParFileInterpreter-v6.3.1.r *par`

+2. Get the linux executable for FSC: http://cmpg.unibe.ch/software/fastsimcoal2/ (for running this on a Linux cluster, as I did).

+3. Put the `Models` directory (without any name changes or scripts below won't work) onto the cluster.
+The `Models` directory must contain a directory for each model to be estimated (each containing a `.tpl` and `.est` file) - the current `Models` directory does this - as well as the sfs file.

+## EDIT THIS: You will need to add the sfs `.obs` file from Dryad if running this.

+4. To run multiple replicates of FSC parameter estimation, use the `Prep_FSC_reps.sh` script.
+Details of how to use this script are in the comments inside it.
+Briefly, run it from inside the Models folder made in step 6, supplying an argument specifying if you are using either multi-dimensional SFS (argument MSFS) or two-dimensional SFS (argument jointMAF).
+This will make 50 replicates in a directory "Reps" in the parent directory of Models, each containing the necessary tpl, est, and obs file.

+5. Submit all of the jobs to the cluster as a big job array on a SLURM cluster using `FSC_Larix_Mods.slurm`.